HagemZ/lisk-builders-challange-cryptopoke/pitch-deck-draft.md

 * Trade Pokémon NFTs using IDRX ( future plan ).
 * A small marketplace fee supports community growth and development ( PokeFund Corner ).

-**Cross-Token Collaboration and Flexibility:**

-* PokeSwap Integration ( future plan):
-    Enable seamless swapping between the stable token and other in-game or external tokens.
-    Collaborate with other token ecosystems to broaden user engagement and economy.
-* Multi-Currency Support ( future plan):
-    Allow the stable token to coexist with additional token options as the base in-game currency.
 ---

 ### Slide 5: **Value Proposition**